gundreyogeshreddy/Jenkins/README.md

 systemctl restart docker

-check docker status with (docker run hello-world)
+check docker status with (docker run hello-world) command

-Switch to jenkis :
+Switch to jenkins :

 su - jenkins

+-> Install docker-pipeline plugin

 -> Restart jenkins whenever we installed jenkins plugins to pickup changes.And it is better practice to restart jenkins on everytime whenever we make changes to reflect back.